diogomonica/diogomonica.com/posts/password-security-why-the-horse-battery-staple-is-not-correct.md

 Every time someone writes about the topic of passwords the XKCD comic shown above up makes an appearance.

-The reality is that the number of passwords you should memorize is pretty small, and there is no need of teaching users how to choose good passwords.
+The fact is that the number of passwords you should memorize is pretty small, and there is no need of teaching users how to choose good passwords.
 Everyone knows what a good password looks like, we just can't memorize unique, strong passwords, for every single on-line service out there.

 With the advent of password managers, the large majority of all passwords should just be randomly generated, and replaced with a single password that provides access to all the others.
 This solves both the strength and memorability problems for 95% of your passwords.